Graycot/loop-ring/README.md

 ## Submit your website to the Loop Ring:

-Add yourself to the LoopRing by making a pull request at [github](https://github.com/Graycot/loop-ring/blob/master/sites.json).
+After you have already added the webring widget to your website, the next step is to add yourself to the LoopRing by making a pull request at [github](https://github.com/Graycot/loop-ring/blob/master/sites.json).
 Include the following data:

 ```
 1. Site Owner: